AutodeskGames/stingray-docs/source/interactive_help/getting_started/get_started_ios.md

 ### Icons settings

 Icons used for your app.
 If you leave them empty, the **Deployer** uses a default Autodesk icon.
-When you are ready to release your game, you'll need to specify an icon for each listed size.
+When you are ready to release your app, you'll need to specify an icon for each listed size.

 ### Launch Images settings

 The Launch images (splash screens) used for your app.
 If you leave them empty, the **Deployer** uses a default Autodesk image.
-When you are ready to release your game, you'll need to specify an icon for each listed size.
+When you are ready to release your app, you'll need to specify an icon for each listed size.

 ## Step 5.
 Keep your content optimized!